ModelValidationProgram/MVP-NonClinalAF/notebook/20210821_KEL_investigeFailedSims.md

 ## TO DO

--[ ] mountain range sims suggest temperature at demes 81-90 is higher than 91-100.
+-[x] mountain range sims suggest temperature at demes 81-90 is higher than 91-100.
 FIX SLIM.
-(I CAN'T FIND THE ISSU HERE, SEE IF PERSISTS IN OTHER CLINAL SIMS)
+(Fixed - see below)

 -[x] make an R script based on the markdown
   - [ ] .libPaths() "/home/lotterhos/R/x86_64-pc-linux-gnu-library/4.0" "/shared/centos7/r-project/4.0.3/lib64/R/library"

--[ ] incorporate R code into bash script
+-[x] incorporate R code into bash script

 ## TO DO